What Are Job Skills?

 • Search engine optimization (SEO): Increasing a website or webpage's visibility on search engines

 Job skills—both workplace and technical—are very important to employers looking to fill positions.
-Many employers are increasingly concerned with finding applicants with relevant skills rather than those that simply possess credentials [1].
+Many employers are increasingly removing education requirements from their job postings [1].
 It's important to showcase your unique talents on your resume.
-Let's review one of the key ways to do that.
+Review one of the key ways to do that below.

 Job skills as keywords